kklmn/ArdquariumPi/docs/index.md

 ArdquariumPi was tested on Raspberry Pi OS Bullseye (Debian 11) and earlier on Raspberry Pi OS Buster (Debian 10).
-It should run on other desktops as well, e.g. Ubuntu Desktop, except the camera functionality may fail there.
+It should run on other desktops as well, e.g. Ubuntu Desktop, except the camera functionality may have to be adjusted there.

 I recommend running Raspberry Pi OS in the desktop mode, not the CLI mode, as one can utilize several useful desktop facilities there, such as pijuice GUI,